 Giving birth for the first time is as exciting as it is nerve-racking.
 There’s a never-ending amount to prep for as your life and your body undergo so, so, so many changes.
 As it turns out, your hair is also affected in a big way.
 To find out what you should expect from your mane when you’re expecting, we consulted the pros.
-These experts explained the science behind your locks (and your hormones) both when you’re pregnant and as a new mom—and helped answer why some women swear their hair has never looked better than when they’re carrying, to the average amount of time before hair returns to normal and even some hacks that may help along the way.
+These experts explained the science behind your locks (and your hormones) both when you’re pregnant and as a new mom.
+Below, they helped answer why some women swear their hair has never looked better than when they’re carrying, to the average amount of time before hair returns to normal, and even some hacks that may help along the way.

 Believe in Biotin

 While there’s no way to control how your body (and your hair) will respond to being pregnant, there’s no harm in turning to biotin to help you through it.
 “I’m a big believer in biotin,” shares Dr. Streicher.
 “It’s always good for hair and nails.”
 Unfortunately, it’s nowhere near a cure-all.
 “Granted, it may help a little bit, but at the end of the day, some people are just going to lose hair when they’re pregnant and it takes a long time for it to come back,” she says matter-of-factly.

 Hair and Body

-Ultimately, aside from being at least 60% of our selfie, our locks offer a window into our bodies and what’s happening on a deeper, physiological level.
+Ultimately, aside from being at least 60% of our selfies, our locks offer a window into our bodies and what’s happening on a deeper, physiological level.
 “Any time a hormone-related change occurs, hair is usually the first visible part of the body being hit, it is always indicative of the metabolism and if there is any disorder,” explains Manoel.
-One reason for this is the rapid growth of hair cells – they respond more quickly to changes in body chemistry.
+One reason for this is the rapid growth of hair cells.
+They respond more quickly to changes in body chemistry.
 “Being aware of hormone levels and their functions plays an important role in keeping a woman’s life healthy, regardless of hair problems,” she adds.
-We couldn’t agree more–if your strands are speaking, listen up!
+We couldn’t agree more.
+If your strands are speaking, listen up!